rlipsc/polymorph/README.md

 - ***No run time manager***: no query engine, no system iteration overhead.
 Always up to date systems.
 - ***Sequential code flow***: flatten run time composition, declarative code execution, and event hooks into a linear flow without needing callbacks or virtual calls.
 - ***Architecturally simple output***: outputs simple loops over lists in a set order.
 Aims to scale from stack only, low resource environments to cache efficient, high performance data processing.
-- ***Granular code generation control***: select between `array`, `seq` and `Table` backing data structures for individual components and systems, choose error handling mechanisms, removal strategies, and more - without changing your code.
+- ***Granular code generation control***: select between different data structures for each component and system, choose error handling mechanisms, system interval execution, indexing and removal strategies, and more - without changing any code.

 ## Polymers companion library